Well it’s finally here! It’s Spring Fever Reveal day & I’m pretty excited to share what Kes & I’ve been

 slaving over working on!

-When I think of spring projects for the home, the first things that tend to come to mind are storage and organization such as prefab shed kits.
+When I think of spring projects for the home, the first things that tend to come to mind are storage and organization.
 So when we were tasked with a ‘spring paint projects’ challenge, we wanted to find an area of the house where we could solve a problem while adding a bit of style.

 The entryway in my mom’s house was the perfect candidate.
 Home to a broken, non-functioning storage bench and constantly cluttered with shoes, we decided it was time for an upgrade.
 It took us a weekend, some PARA paint & stain, a little fabric and lots of elbow grease, but we were able to take the entry way from this…